-Tuna Salad with Dehydrated Vegetables
+Tuna Salad with Dehydrated Vegetables:

-Tuna Salad, in a green bowl
+Tuna Salad, in a green bowlA bowl of tuna salad with dehydrated vegetables

 What are the Different Kinds of Tuna Fish?

-Ingredients for Tuna Salad with Dehydrated Vegetables
+Tuna Salad with Dehydrated Vegetables Recipe

 1. Rehydrate the celery and onion in a jug of cold water.